 I have helped countless couples relaunch their relationship after an affair(s).
 Healing from an affair is slow and painful work but it is possible, as long as both members of the couple want to work on rebuilding trust in the relationship.

 There are couples, despite the most intensive work, that do not stay together.
 Usually, at least one member of the couple feels that they can no longer work on the relationship.
-In this case, we work diligently to begin the process of closure, by honoring their relationship history, while also prioritizing the needs of any children and important issues that will arise during the separation and/or divorce.
+In this case, we work diligently to begin the process of closure, by honoring their relationship history, while also prioritizing the needs of any children, as well as, important issues that will arise during the separation and/or divorce.